Wheelock Center of Excellence for Military Children and Families

 GOAL 2: To support the deployment/redeployment needs of military guard and reservists, who are at greater risk of not receiving support and services

-- Counseling Center programs
+- Counseling Center program

-- Intervention program for military connected students
+- Intervention programs for military connected students

-- Support groups for deployed love ones
+- Support groups for deployed loved ones

 - Collaboration with the Career Planning Office to post military job opportunities (civilians working in military settings) for teachers and human services providers